syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 {% endhighlight %}
 {% endtabs %}

-#### DefaultColumnWidth
+### DefaultColumnWidth

-SfDataGrid allow you to customize the column width in excel file based on your requirement by using [DataGridPdfExportOption.DefaultColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~DefaultColumnWidth.html) property.
-The `DefaultColumnWidth` value will be applied to all the columns in the excel sheet.
+The SfDataGrid allows customizing the column width in Excel file by using the [DataGridPdfExportOption.DefaultColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~DefaultColumnWidth.html) property.
+The `DefaultColumnWidth` value will be applied to all the columns in the Excel sheet.

 {% tabs %}
 {% highlight c# %}